ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 # SURA

 TO DO: 22/7
-1. add boolean in sent_selector telling whether to print tuples or not
 2. run full pipeline on july2017 to get proper inferences on updated results
+4. run pos/ner on clauses to remove redundant words
+1. add boolean in sent_selector telling whether to print tuples or not - done
 3. resolve pending issues - done
-4. run pos/ner on clauses to remove redundant words

 # Pending Pipeline
 1. get pinpointed location and time from clauses between prepositions